What is Mindfulness?

-I am continuing to pursue training in this field through Bangor University and am now running mindfulness courses for adults in Highgate.
-Information on the next course is included below.
+I am continuing to pursue training in this field through Bangor University and am now running mindfulness courses and day retreats for adults in Highgate.
+Details of current and future activities are shown below.
 Please feel free to contact me about my mindfulness work and any sitting groups or workshops I may be running.
 Alternatively, I have listed some resources at the bottom of this page to help you navigate the growing field of mindfulness.

 www.marc.ucla.edu (free guided meditations)

 Books on Mindfulness:

 Mindfulness in Plain English by Bhante Gunaratana

 Mindfulness: A Practical Guide to Finding Peace in a Frantic World by Mark Williams and Danny Penman